George Crabbe: Early life

 George's father respected his son's interest in literature, and George was sent first to a boarding-school at Bungay near his home, and a few years later to a more important school at Stowmarket, where he gained an understanding of mathematics and Latin, and a familiarity with the Latin classics.
 His early reading included the works of William Shakespeare, Alexander Pope, who had a great influence on George's future works, Abraham Cowley, Sir Walter Raleigh and Edmund Spenser.
-He spent three years at Stowmarket before leaving school to find a physician to be apprenticed to, as medicine had been settled on as his future career.
+He spent three years at Stowmarket before leaving school to find a medical apprenticeship.

-In 1768 he was apprenticed to a local physician at Wickhambrook, near Bury St Edmunds.
-This physician practised medicine while also keeping a small farm, and George ended up doing more farm labour and errands than medical work.
-In 1771 he changed masters and moved to Woodbridge, where he remained until 1775.
-While at Woodbridge he joined a small club of young men who met at an inn for evening discussions.
-Through his contacts at Woodbridge he met his future wife, Sarah Elmy.
+In 1768 Crabbe was apprenticed to an apothecary at Wickhambrook, near Bury St Edmunds; the apothecary also kept a small farm, and he ended up doing farm labour and errands, rather than medical work.
+In 1771 he changed masters and moved to Woodbridge.
+There he was under the surgeon John Page.
+He remained until 1775.

+While at Woodbridge, Crabbe joined a small club of young men who met at an inn for evening discussions.
+Through his contacts there he met his future wife, Sarah Elmy.
 Crabbe called her "Mira", later referring to her by this name in some of his poems.
 During this time he began writing poetry.
 In 1772, a ladies' magazine offered a prize for the best poem on the subject of hope, which Crabbe won.
 The same magazine printed other short pieces of Crabbe's throughout 1772.
 They were signed "G. C., Woodbridge," and included some of his lyrics addressed to Mira.
 Other known verses written while he was at Woodbridge show that he made experiments in stanza form modelled on the works of earlier English poets, but only showed some slight imitative skill.